Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

-Figure~\ref{fig:errors} provides a comprehensive summary of the error distribution across the parameter space, restricted to physically contributing partial waves satisfying $l < kR + 5$ where $R \approx 1.2 A^{1/3}$~fm.
+Figure~\ref{fig:errors} provides a comprehensive summary of the $S$-matrix error distribution across the parameter space, restricted to physically contributing partial waves satisfying $l < kR + 5$ where $R \approx 1.2 A^{1/3}$~fm.
 This criterion excludes high-$l$ partial waves for light nuclei at low energies, where the centrifugal barrier prevents the wave function from penetrating into the nuclear interior and therefore makes negligible contribution to the cross section.
+The $S$-matrix error is computed as the relative error in $|S_l|$ between BiLNN and Numerov, averaged over 15 matching radii to ensure numerical stability.
 Panel~(a) displays the relative error as a function of partial wave quantum number $l$.
-The error shows a non-monotonic dependence on angular momentum: both low-$l$ partial waves ($l \lesssim 4$) and high-$l$ partial waves ($l \gtrsim 24$) exhibit errors of approximately 1.5--1.8\%, while intermediate partial waves ($l \approx 8$--16) achieve the lowest errors around 1.0\%.
+The error shows a non-monotonic dependence on angular momentum: low-$l$ partial waves ($l \lesssim 4$) exhibit the largest errors ($\sim$1.0--1.3\%), while higher partial waves achieve progressively lower errors ($\lesssim$0.5\%).
 The elevated error at low $l$ can be understood physically: for $s$-waves and low partial waves, the wave function penetrates deep into the nuclear interior where both the nuclear attraction and Coulomb repulsion (for protons) are strongest, requiring the network to capture rapid variations in a region of steep potential gradients.
-The slightly elevated error at high $l$ may reflect the increased sensitivity to the asymptotic matching region, where small phase errors accumulate over many oscillations.
 Panel~(b) shows the error breakdown by target nucleus for all twelve nuclei in the training set.
-The errors are uniform for light and medium-mass nuclei from \nuc{12}{C} to \nuc{120}{Sn}, clustering around 0.8--1.3\%, while the heaviest targets \nuc{197}{Au} and \nuc{208}{Pb} show somewhat larger errors of 1.6--1.8\%.
+The errors are uniform across most nuclei, clustering around 0.3--0.8\%, with the heaviest targets \nuc{197}{Au} and \nuc{208}{Pb} showing slightly larger errors around 1\%.
 This trend can be attributed to the stronger Coulomb interaction for proton scattering on heavy targets, which introduces additional oscillatory structure at large distances and requires more extended matching radii.
-The horizontal dashed line indicates the overall average error of 1.2\%.
-Panel~(c) reveals the most pronounced systematic dependence: the error varies significantly with projectile energy, from approximately 4\% at the lowest energies (1--20~MeV) down to about 1\% at high energies (above 100~MeV).
-This trend reflects the challenge of learning wave functions at low energies where the de Broglie wavelength is longest: the wave function exhibits fewer oscillations within the nuclear interior, providing less structure for the network to learn, and the relative phase error has larger impact on the overall solution.
-At higher energies, the more rapid oscillations are well captured by the phase-space coordinate representation, resulting in errors close to or below the overall average.
+Notably, \nuc{56}{Fe} shows the lowest error among the mid-mass nuclei, consistent with its position in the iron-peak region where the KD02 parameters vary most smoothly with $A$ and $Z$.
+The horizontal dashed line indicates the overall average $S$-matrix error of 0.6\%.
+Panel~(c) reveals the most pronounced systematic dependence: the error varies significantly with projectile energy, from approximately 2.5\% at the lowest energies (10--20~MeV) down to about 0.2--0.5\% at high energies (above 50~MeV).
+This trend reflects several compounding difficulties at low energies.
+First, the ratio $V_R/E$ becomes very large inside the nucleus, pushing the potential input features to extreme values where the network has fewer training examples and must extrapolate in feature space.
+Second, for proton scattering, the Sommerfeld parameter $\eta \propto 1/\sqrt{E}$ grows substantially, introducing long-range Coulomb oscillations that extend well beyond the nuclear radius and require the network to maintain coherence over the full radial domain.
+Third, the wave function exhibits fewer oscillation cycles within the nuclear volume, providing less spatial structure for the network to distinguish and match phase.
+Although the $\rho = kr$ transformation successfully normalizes the oscillation wavelength (all wave functions oscillate with period $2\pi$ in $\rho$-space), it does not address these additional sources of low-energy difficulty.
+At higher energies, the more rapid oscillations are well captured by the phase-space coordinate representation, the $V_R/E$ ratios are moderate, and $\eta$ is small, resulting in $S$-matrix errors well below 1\%.